 - Muscle problems, such as breakdown of muscle fibers (rhabdomyolysis)

 - Problems during pregnancy, such as seizures caused by eclampsia or high blood pressure caused by preeclampsia

 - Conditions involving the muscles and nerves that lead to decreased muscle mass

 - Fainting or feeling lightheaded

 - Infection (a slight risk any time the skin is broken)

 The creatinine blood test measures the level of creatinine in the blood.
-This test is done to see how well your kidneys work.
+This test is done to see how well your kidneys are working.